For a while, a lot of small businesses can run on memory, good intentions, and people figuring things out as they go.

 If the same task or workflow looks different every time depending on who handles it, that is often a sign the process is still too dependent on personal memory or interpretation.

-Consistency does not require bureaucracy.
+Consistency doesn't require bureaucracy.
 It usually requires clearer expectations.

 3. New hires need a lot of verbal explanation